analogdevicesinc/ai8x-synthesis/README.md

 * Since the internal network format is HWC in groups of four channels, output concatenation only works properly when all components of the concatenation other than the last have multiples of four channels.

+* The MAX78002 hardware supports several processing speedups that accesses memory instances in parallel.
+The tools are capable of generating code that supports these speedups.

 * *Note: Batch normalization should be folded into the weights, see [Batch Normalization](#Batch-Normalization).*

 ### Fully Connected (Linear) Layers